 How does LIGO use the data that it collects?

 In 1916, Albert Einstein predicted the existence of gravitational waves in his theory of general relativity.
-Up until September 14, 2015 we only knew from indirect observations that they exist.
-Today, with LIGO's historic direct detection, we know without a doubt that they are out there!
-Once LIGO begins detecting gravitational waves on a regular basis, the data will be used to answer outstanding questions about physics and the Universe in general.
+Up until September 14, 2015 we only inferred that they existed.
+Today, LIGO has made enough detections to know without a doubt, gravitational waves are real!
+The more detections LIGO makes, the more questions it will help to answer about physics and the Universe in general.
 Since each source of gravitational waves plays a unique "tune", the first thing we’ll learn is which amazing event in the Universe generated the wave.
 The known possibilities are:

-- The vibration or rotation of a bumpy neutron star
+- The rotation of a bumpy neutron star

-And there's always a chance that we'll detect something we've never thought of before.
+And there's always a chance that we'll detect something we can't yet explain.